Code-Institute-Submissions/KittyDig-Portfolio3/README.md

 - Player 1 goes first, they are asked to give the row and column of their guess.
 - If the player gives a guess that is not a valid response, they are informed of this, and are told to give a different answer.
 - If the player hits the other player's ships and manages to sink them both, this player wins.

+### Player Options
+- Players have the option to play against another human or against the computer.
+- When starting the game, the player is prompted to choose their opponent, either a human player or the computer.
+- If the player chooses to play against the computer, the computer will make random guesses for its turns.

 ## Technologies Used
 - Python for creating the game.